-Zamboni and other have produced a paper (extract in the magazine Phlebology (Oct.
+Zamboni and others produced a paper (extract in the magazine Phlebology (Oct.
 18th 2016), on a specifically designed aquatic exercise protocol to reduce chronic lower limb edema, exploring advantages of basic aqua aerobics; this mentions sources including work at University of Ferrara.

 Italy of course has an enormous advantage in that warm mineral spring are to be found all over the country, making it easy for every hospital and medical centre to have gallons of warm mineral waters gushing up (only I am not too keen on the sulphur-smelling ones around Tivoli – phew!)

 Some hydrotherapy pools are run by Physios who use exercises developed in the thermal pools at Bad Ragaz, Switzerland, and others have been to the fantastic Clinic Bad Sulza (part of University of Jena, Germany) where their Olympic sized pools are state of the art – as is the physiotherapy